ashbie/calcEngine/notes/Cpp.md

 #### Version of main() that WILL work
 We learned in one of the previous lessons that we can pass the string literal to a function by using the constant pointer to a char value.
 It has to be constant because the string literal is in a read only part of memory.

+> [!IMPORTANT]
-!!! - Q. But `str` is a character pointer, so why is he using the square-bracket notation to access the elements?
+>  Q. But `str` is a character pointer, so why is he using the square-bracket notation to access the elements?
 R. ???

 ---